 An instance is that Starbucks can copyright Frappucino for their iced mixed beverages, it does not stop other restaurants from serving iced mixed drinks.
 However, those restaurants cannot call them a Frappucino.

-FAQ About intellectual property
+FAQs About intellectual property

 1. Can I trademark my logo?

 Yes.
-The United States trademark and patent office consider a trademark as “a word, phrase, symbol, or design, or combination thereof that identifies and distinguishes the source of the goods of one party from those from a different,”.i.e., your business logo.
+The United States trademark and patent office considers a trademark as “a word, phrase, symbol, or design, or combination thereof that identifies and distinguishes the source of the goods of one party from those from a different,”.i.e., your business logo.

 So while you’re not required to register your trademark with the US patent office, it is advisable to do this for these reasons:

-- U.S. Customs and border defense will confiscate any bogus or trademark infringing foreign goods
+- U.S. Customs and border defense will confiscate any bogus or trademark infringing foreign goods.

 - Protection under the Federal Anti cyber-squatting Consumer Protection Act, which prevents others from buying web domain names that are the same or similar to your company name.

 - Ability to an infringement lawsuit in federal court, as opposed to state court.